 But we started LibertyAndProsperity.org six years earlier.
 At that time, we realized that neither George Bush nor the Republicans who then controlled both houses of Congress understood or respected the Constitution and the most basic principles of American liberty.
 We formed this organization in 2003 to warn that Republicans and Democrats alike were leading America to disaster.

 Second, we are a practical, New Jersey based organization.
 We promote American history, liberty, and culture, but we also apply that general knowledge to specific local issues that most people understand and relate to.
 We do this with two-way talk radio programs, one minute radio announcements, and columns and letters to the editor in local newspapers.

-Third, we sponsor weekly breakfast discussions and monthly liberty movies that encourage dozens of people each week to meet and discuss these issues.
+Third, we sponsor weekly breakfast discussions [truncated] that encourage dozens of people each week to meet and discuss these issues.
 These interesting and interactive events encourage critical thinking and improve public speaking skills.